llostinthesauce/acre/README.md

 7. To download models, visit "https://huggingface.co/", or click the link located within the settings menu in the application.

 8. You may now add/load models.
-For easy access to models, place them in the models folder located within the folder containing the application.
+For easy access to models, place them in the models folder located within the application directory.